 There are four valves that control the flow of blood through your heart.
 They are called the aortic, mitral, pulmonary and tricuspid valves.These valves can become either narrowed (stenosis) or leaky (regurgitation) because of aging or disease.
 The aortic and mitral are the two most common valves that are affected.
 If diseased valves are left untreated, you may develop heart failure.

 Symptoms patients with valve problems may experience include the following:

 - rapid or irregular heartbeat

-Valve clinic appointment: Evaluation of your valve problems with an interventional cardiologist and a cardiothoracic surgeon.
+Valve clinic appointment: Evaluation of your valve disease with an interventional cardiologist and possibly a cardiothoracic surgeon, if needed and available.

 Testing for heart valve evaluation and treatment may include:

 - Heart catheterization (to evaluate heart pressures and coronary artery disease)